Xelvanta/roblox-custom-cursor/README.md

 <p align="left">
   <img src="assets/RobloxCustomCursorIcon.png" width="128" style="margin-right: 10px;">
-  <strong>Roblox Custom Cursor</strong> is a <strong>Windows-based Python application</strong> that allows you to customize the cursor on Roblox with your own image files.
-It offers an easy way to modify the default cursor and replace it with your choice of custom designs for a personalized experience.
-The program uses the <strong>Pillow</strong> library to handle cursor images.
+  <strong>Roblox Custom Cursor</strong> is a <strong>100% self-contained Windows-based Python application</strong> designed for easy cursor customization on Roblox.
+  The entire functionality is bundled into a single <code>app.pyw</code> file.
+  The only external requirements are <strong>Python 3.x</strong> and the <strong>Pillow</strong> library for image handling.
 </p>

 ---

 ## 📋 Requirements

-Before running the application, ensure you have the following:
+Before running the application, ensure you have:

 * **Python 3.x**

   * [Download Python](https://www.python.org/downloads/)
 * **Pillow** (Python package for handling images)

-  * Install it by running the following command:
+  * Install it by running:

     ```bash
     pip install pillow==11.1.0